-The best backpacking camera is the camera you can quickly pull out and shoot.
+Or put another way, the best camera is the camera you can quickly pull out and shoot.
 Many superb photos have been taken on iPhones.
 Being in a beautiful area and taking a photo in the right place at the right time matters far more than the camera.

 That being said, if you are in the right place at the right time, some cameras take better photos than others.
-This post will help you find the right camera, and one that won’t cost you an arm and a leg.
+This post will help you 1) find your “best” camera and 2) give you techniques to get the most out of it when hiking or backpacking.

 Short on Time?
 Skip to One of These